hausen8/EasyProbe/README.md

 [DISPLAY]
 PYVCP = Probe_panel.xml
 ```

-<sub>Note: Probe_panel is designed as a tab of a side panel.
-If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/ccordinates tab" and "End of probe/ccordinates tab" to your panel and add a Name to the names tag.</sub>
+Probe_panel is designed as a tab of a side panel.
+If you already have a PyVCP side panel, simply copy all the lines between the comments "Beginning of probe/ccordinates tab" and "End of probe/ccordinates tab" to your panel and add a Name to the names tag.

 ```
 [HAL]